old-jekyll-templates/Twenty-Jekyll-Theme/_texts/chunky-harira.md

 tags: [Gluten-free]
 ---

-This is one of my wife Kylie's favourite dishes.
-We often have a few serves of this dish in the freezer as back-up meals for lazy nights.
-Although there are a lot of ingredients, this is a pretty simple recipe, and it's super nutritious.
+Although there are a lot of ingredients, this is a pretty simple recipe, and it's a super nutritious meal.
+I often keep a few serves of this dish in the freezer as back-up meals for lazy nights.

 *Note that step 1 should be done the day before you cook*